tgorgdotcom/brackets-snippets/README.md

     }, ${1:delay});${3}
     ```

-### Others
+### Others languages Snippets
 Please don't hesitate to contribute if you have any good snippets.

-## Install
+# Installation
-Search `Brackets Snippets (by edc)` in Brackets extension market, install then reload Brackets.
+Search `Brackets Snippets (by edc)` in Brackets extension market, install it and then reload Brackets.

-## How to add your own and edit the default snippets
+# How to add your own or edit default snippets
-Since the Manager UI is not finished, you have to find and edit the file which stores the snippets, here's steps:
+Since the Manager UI is not finished, you have to edit the file which stores all the snippets.
+Here's steps:

 1. Click Menu `Help` --> `Show Extensions Folder`
 2. Open `/user/edc.brackets-snippets/hints.yml`, edit and save.
 3. Reload Brackets

+Whenever the UI comes out, you will not have to do this.

-## Todo
+# Todo
 1. Add Snippets Manager UI, allows user to edit snippets
 2. Allow every snippet to have its description
+3. Add testing

-## Credits
+# Credits
 [JavaScript & NodeJS Snippets for Sublime Text 2/3](https://github.com/zenorocha/sublime-javascript-snippets)